mrkkrp/zip/README.md

 After much frustration with all these things I decided to avoid using of `LibZip`, because after all, this is not that sort of project that shouldn't be done in pure Haskell.
+By rewriting this in Haskell, I also can make it safer to use.

 ### zip-conduit

-This one uses the right approach: leverage good streaming library (`conduit`) for memory-efficient processing in pure Haskell.
+This one uses the right approach: leverage good streaming library (`conduit`) for memory-efficient processing.
 This is however is not feature-rich and has certain problems (including programming style, it uses `error` if an entry is missing in archive, among other things), some of them are reported on its issue tracker.
 It also does not appear to be maintained (last sign of activity was on December 23, 2014).

 ## Features